home-assistant/home-assistant.io/source/_integrations/yeelight.markdown

 ha_integration_type: integration
 ---

-The Yeelight integration allows you to control your Yeelight Wi-Fi bulbs with Home Assistant.
+The **Yeelight** {% term integration %} allows you to control your Yeelight Wi-Fi bulbs with Home Assistant.

 There is support for the following device types within Home Assistant: